 From Day 11-14, they must both:

-- Strictly adhere to all routine COVID-19 prevention interventions including wearing a face covering whenever around other people, keeping a distance of at least 6 feet from others, and washing hands often, AND
+- Strictly adhere to all routine COVID-19 prevention interventions including wearing a face mask whenever around other people, keeping a distance of at least 6 feet from others, and washing hands often, AND

 - Continue to monitor daily for COVID-19 symptoms.
 If symptoms develop, they must isolate immediately and contact their healthcare provider, clinician advice line, or telemedicine provider for a medical assessment and arrange a test for COVID-19.